Annual Technical Report 2010 on Trademark Information Activities submitted by Republic of Moldova (CWS/ATR/TM/2010/MD)

 In 2003 began the creation of the electronic archive, until now all paper files relating to registered national trademarks have been already scanned.

 III.
 Matters concerning classifying, reclassifying and indexing of trademark information

 Classification and reclassification activities; Classification systems used, e.g., International Classification of Goods and Services for the Purposes of the Registration of Marks (Nice Classification), International Classification of the Figurative Elements of Marks (Vienna Classification), other classification (please indicate whether goods and services for the registration of marks and whether the figurative elements of marks are classified by your Office and, if so, which classification(s) is (are) used)

-International Classification of Goods and Services (Nice Classification), the nineth edition; (as from 01.01.2007)
+International Classification of Goods and Services (Nice Classification), the ninth edition; (as from 01.01.2007)

 International Classification of the Figurative Elements of Marks (Vienna Classification), the sixth edition (as from 01.01.2008).

 Use of electronic classification systems to check the classification symbols furnished by an applicant and which are contained in the lists of goods and/or services

-To check the conformity of goods and services to the Nice Classification and of the figurative elements to the Vienna Classification, the AGEPI uses the electronic classification system on the CD ROMARIN and electronic version of classification translated into Romanian (presented by Romanian patent office (OSIM)).
+To check the conformity of goods and services to the Nice Classification and of the figurative elements to the Vienna Classification, the AGEPI uses the electronic classification system offered by WIPO and electronic version of Nice classification translated into Romanian (presented by Romanian patent office (OSIM)).

 Obligation for applicants to use pre-defined terms of the classification applied